amiravni/MSGEQ7_ESP8266_WS2812/README.md

 # MSGEQ7_ESP8266_WS2812
 An equalizer controlled by The ESP8266 with the NodeMCU firmware, where the equalizer colors are controlled via WiFi

-If you use Ver 2.0 of this equalizer (preffered):
+If you use Ver 2.0 of this equalizer (preferred):
    1. Download the files on the /Ver2.0_ArdIDE/ directory.

    2. Install the ESP8266 library on the arduino IDE: